ArielCosta13/DevigetChallenge/README.md

 Third step will be to add the Page Object design pattern (COMPLETED)

-Last Step will be to clean code and add some logging features
+Last Step will be to clean code and add some logging features (COMPLETED)